-- 1. Approval or denial of an application is a discretionary action by the Commission.
-Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands.
-If the Commission denies the application, the Applicant may be required to remove the existing boat dock, access ramp, and cantilevered deck and restore the premises to their original condition.
-Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or renewal of any previous lease. - 2.
-This action is consistent with the "Meeting Evolving Public Trust Needs" Strategic Focus Area of the Commission's 2021-2025 Strategic Plan. - 3.
-Staff recommends that the Commission find that this activity is exempt from the requirements of California Environmental Quality Act (CEQA) as a categorically exempt project.
+1. Approval or denial of an application is a discretionary action by the Commission.
+Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
+If the Commission denies the application, the Applicant may be required to remove the existing boat dock, access ramp, and cantilevered deck, and restore the premises to their original condition.
+Upon expiration or early termination of the lease, the lessee also has no right to a new lease or renewal of any previous lease.

+- 2. This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
+Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).

-Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300 and California Code of Regulations, title 2, section 2905.
+Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300, and California Code of Regulations, title 2, section 2905.

-EXHIBITS
+EXHIBITS: